AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/extension-daamedicinespresent-issues.md

     <th>Issue No.</th>
   </tr>
    <tr>
-    <td>valueCoding:valueCoding (missing terminology)</td>
+    <td>valueCoding:valueCoding (terminology binding)</td>
-    <td>Value set binding is missing.
-The value set development is in progress.
-The value set resource is expected to be included in the June terminology release.</td>
+    <td>Value set <a href="https://github.com/AuDigitalHealth/ci-fhir-stu3/issues/83">Indicator Of Medicine Presence In A Dose Administration Aid</a> is not yet available in NCTS; it is expected to be published in the NCTS in June terminology release.</td>
     <td>See <a href="https://github.com/AuDigitalHealth/ci-fhir-stu3/issues/83">ci-fhir-stu3/issues/83</a>, and <a href="https://jira.aws.tooling/browse/FTR-956">jira.aws.tooling/browse/FTR-956</a></td>
    </tr>
    <tr>
     <td>Example My Health Record Pharmacist Shared Medicines List (Bundle)(missing terminology)</td>
-    <td>The extension is included in the example without a code for the concept "No medicines on this list have been packed in a Dose Administration Aid".
-The code will be available (and this example updated) prior to the June terminology release.</td>
+    <td>The extension is included in the example without a code value and with placeholder display value of "No medicines on this list have been packed in a Dose Administration Aid".
+This example will be updated with correct code and display values as they become available (prior to the June terminology release).</td>
     <td>See <a href="https://github.com/AuDigitalHealth/ci-fhir-stu3/issues/83">ci-fhir-stu3/issues/83</a>, and <a href="https://jira.aws.tooling/browse/FTR-956">jira.aws.tooling/browse/FTR-956</a></td>
    </tr>
    <tr>
     <td>Example Home Medicines Review Report for Mr. Lenny Matterson (Bundle) (missing terminology)</td>
-   <td>The extension is included in the example without codes for the concepts "Some medicines on this list have been packed in a Dose Administration Aid" and "No medicines on this list have been packed in a Dose Administration Aid".
-The code will be available (and this example updated) prior to the June terminology release.</td>
+   <td>The extension is included in the example without code values and with placeholder display values for the concepts "Some medicines on this list have been packed in a Dose Administration Aid" and "No medicines on this list have been packed in a Dose Administration Aid".
+This example will be updated with correct code and display values as they become available (prior to the June terminology release).</td>
     <td>See <a href="https://github.com/AuDigitalHealth/ci-fhir-stu3/issues/83">ci-fhir-stu3/issues/83</a>, and <a href="https://jira.aws.tooling/browse/FTR-956">jira.aws.tooling/browse/FTR-956</a></td>
    </tr>
  </tbody>